ibm-cloud-docs/openwhisk/openwhisk_actions.md

   The result in this case is the string `Hello world` returned by the JavaScript function.
 The activation ID can be used to retrieve the logs or result of the invocation at a future time.

-5. If you don't need the Action result right away, you can omit the `--blocking` flag to make a non-blocking invocation.
+5. If you don't need the action result right away, you can omit the `--blocking` flag to make a non-blocking invocation.
 You can get the result later by using the activation ID.

   See the following examples:
   ```